It’s been a little while since I posted a “Beauty” entry!

 Now, what do we choose to see when we look at others?
 Yikes, this one question can wreck me, sometimes.
 Really.
 Do I see a Crown of Beauty or His Beautiful Daughter?

 I know there are some days when people may look on my exterior and wonder if I even own a bit of makeup or if I ever choose to wear contacts!
 Do we look at others that way?
 Do we see someone who has a down-turned mouth or a sour disposition and immediately take on that same face or posture?
-Do we attempt to give them a cheerful look?
-Do we pray for that person to brighten and be enlightened to the blessings?
+Maybe, we attempt to give them a cheerful look.
+Or, we pray for that person to brighten and be enlightened to the blessings?
 Are we afraid they might be mean to us?

 Well, it’s probably not the same every, single time!
 I mean, y’all, I don’t always immediately go to the Holy Response.
 I try to be mindful.
 But sometimes, before I run into people, maybe I am not happy with what I see in my own image!
 That sets the tone.
 HE sees Beauty.